SamarthSail/ConwaysLife/README.md

 ## Design
 - Java Swing for GUI development
-- Double buffering for smoothness of application
+- Threading and Double buffering for smoothness of application

 ## Requirements
 - Java Development Kit (JDK) 8 or higher